Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing: Acknowledgements

 \section{Acknowledgements}

 We acknowledge discussions with Jochen Szangolies during preparation of the manuscript.
 This project was made possible by the DLR Quantum Computing Initiative and the Federal Ministry for Economic Affairs and Climate Action of Germany; \url{qci.dlr.de/projects/IQDA}.
-MGdA acknowledges support from the HORIZONCL4- 2022-QUANTUM01-SGA project 101113946 OpenSuperQPlus100 of the EU Flagship on Quantum Technologies, and the project Grant No. PID2021-125823NAI00 funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe” and “ERDF Invest in your Future”.
+MGdA acknowledges support from the HORIZONCL4- 2022-QUANTUM01-SGA project 101113946 OpenSuperQPlus100 of the EU Flagship on Quantum Technologies, the project Grant No. PID2024-156808NB-I00 and Spanish Ramón y Cajal Grant No. RYC-2020-030503-I funded by MICIU/AEI/10.13039/501100011033 and by “ERDF A way of making Europe” and “ERDF Invest in your Future”, and the Basque Government through Grant No. IT1470-22 and Elkartek project KUBIBIT-kuantikaren berrikuntzarako ibilbide teknologikoak (ELKARTEK25/79).